Clinical Translational Research Center (CTRC)

 The Clinical Translational Research Center (CTRC), formerly the General Clinical Research Center (GCRC), provides the resources to perform high quality, patient-oriented research across the Academic Health Center (AHC) and the community.
 Funded by a NIH Clinical and Translational Science Award (CTSA) and based at CCHMC, the CTRC is led by Mark Mitsnefes, MD, MS.

-The CTRC is now part of the new Schubert Research Clinic, which is located on the first floor of the Clinical Sciences Pavilion (Location T) which opened in 2016 on the CCHMC main campus.
+The CTRC operates and provides all clinical implementation services in the new Schubert Research Clinic, which is located on the first floor of the Clinical Sciences Pavilion (Location T) which opened in 2016 on the CCHMC main campus.
 The clinic is a welcoming and bright space conveniently located between the main hospital and the research buildings.
 This space brings together all services supporting clinical trials in one location, making the process of planning and conducting trials convenient for both investigator and participant.

 The Schubert Research Clinic includes 28 exam rooms, one preparatory lab with equipment for processing samples, a packaging and shipping room, a metabolic kitchen, a body composition laboratory with DXA scanners, and a vascular research laboratory.
 The Clinic can accommodate visits of less than ½ hour to greater than 10 hours and is equipped for subjects from infants to seniors.
 The clinic is fully staffed with highly trained and skilled nurses, medical assistants, research assistants, and registration staff to help with study visit needs.
 Access to the Schubert Research Clinic is open to any clinical researcher with a currently approved IRB study.

-The CTRC provides experienced research nurses to assist with protocol implementation.
-The CTRC clinical research nurse liaisons help the investigator coordinate all activities across different departments needed to implement the protocol, including investigational pharmacy, CCHMC lab, radiology, etc. Detailed study-specific physician orders and data collection flow sheets are developed for the protocol.
-CTRC research nurses provide a unique, concierge-like service to aid investigators in accessing the appropriate services available.
+The clinic provides experienced research nurses to assist with protocol implementation.
+The research protocol nurses help the investigator coordinate all activities across different departments needed to implement the protocol, including investigational pharmacy, CCHMC lab, radiology, etc. Detailed study-specific physician orders and data collection flow sheets are developed for the protocol.
+The clinic research nurses provide a unique, concierge-like service to aid investigators in accessing the appropriate services available.

 Off-Unit Clinical Research Nursing